Select Application > Add to open the Add Application window:

 On the General tab:

-In the Application field, enter the full path to your Adobe AIR executable.
-Since we are setting up
+In the Application field, enter the full path to your Adobe AIR executable (*.exe).

-We have specified Adobe AIR BkMark but you should enter a word or phrase more suitable for your application.
+We have specified Adobe AIR App but you should enter a word or phrase more suitable for your application.

 Click over to the Logon tab and enter the user name and password of the account in which you installed Adobe AIR.